magnumjs/mag.js/new/README.md

 Makes: <h1>Hello!</h1>
 ```

-state.$h1 will match all h1s
+state.$h1 will match all h1s - greedy matcher, default only selects the first

 To change the class for an element